Things are certainly not what they seem. What we believe to be real is false and what we consider unreal actually contains the truth.

 When we are authentic and true to ourselves we remain open and present to the dynamic and creative current of life.

 I work with individuals and couples seeking to explore their relationships and themselves in an authentic way.
-Contact me to make an appointment or to attend one of my workshops.
+Contact me to make an appointment or to attend one of my retreats.